Estonian language proficiency examinations

 Registration can be cancelled 24 hours a day by writing to [email protected] (be sure to include your personal identification number!) or by calling +372 735 0500 Monday-Friday 9:00–17:00.

-An applicant who is absent from the exam without a valid reason or whose exam result is below 35 percent of the possible score can re-register for the exam after six months.
-An applicant who is absent from the exam due to a valid reason (e.g., health) and who wants to take the exam before six months have passed must submit a free form explanation, proof of the reason for the absence, and a new application to register for the next exam to Harno within 30 days.
+An applicant who is absent from the exam without a valid reason or whose exam result is below 45 percent of the possible score can re-register for the exam after six months.
+An applicant who is absent from the exam due to a valid reason (e.g., health) and who wants to take the exam before six months have passed must submit a free form explanation, proof of the reason for the absence, and a new application to register for the next exam to Harno within 14 days.

 In order to apply for special conditions at or exemption from the examination, the person or their representative holding a notarized power of attorney is to file a relevant application with Education and Youth Board.
-Application forms:
+Application form:

 In addition to the application, the following are to be provided: